Sonu125691/Individual-Income-Classification/README.md

 Decision Tree, Random Forest, Gaussian Naive Bayes, and XGBoost.
 After evaluation, the XGBoost Classifier achieved the highest test accuracy and test f1-score(**Test accuracy** = 0.8768, **f1-score** = 0.72 for lowest Classification) and it was selected as the final model for making prediction.
 This project has been implemented on Streamlit.

+## ▶️ Run the Project on Your Computer
+**To run this project locally, use the following commands in your terminal:**

+pip install -r requirements.txt

+streamlit run app.py

+**These commands will install the required libraries and open the BMW Sales Classification app in your browser (running locally on your computer).**